-Woman rescued after days stuck in swamp in Massachusetts park after hikers hear screams, police say
+Woman rescued after days stuck in swamp in Massachusetts

 Emma Tetewsky, 31, was reported missing on June 26, and police in recent days had appealed to the public for help in finding her.

-Officers were called Monday evening to Borderland State Park, about 30 miles (50 kilometers) south of Boston, after hikers called 911 and reported hearing a woman’s screams coming from a swampy area of the park, according to Easton Police investigators.
+Officers were called Monday evening to Borderland State Park, about 30 miles south of Boston, after hikers called 911 and reported hearing a woman’s screams coming from a swampy area of the park, according to Easton Police investigators.

 Police arrived and heard Tetewsky’s cries through thick bush, but couldn’t see her.
-Then, three officers waded about 50 feet (15 meters) through the swamp to reach Tetewsky, authorities said.
+Then, three officers waded about 50 feet through the swamp to reach Tetewsky, authorities said.

 Investigators said the woman might have been trapped in the swampy area for at least three days.